-COL 101 Freshman Seminar (3) F, Sp, Su.
-Introduces students to the academic and personal skills critical for success in college and provides practical application of those skills within a seminar setting.
+COL 101 Foundations of University Experience (3) F, Sp, Su.
+Introduces students to the vocabulary and processes of critical thinking and their application to reading and writing, academic and personal skills critical for success in college and the practical application of those skills within a seminar setting.
 Students develop study skills, learn about campus resources and policies, and explore career options.
 Each section focuses upon a different seminar topic which serves as the basis for assignments and class discussions.

 RESTRICTIONS: Course admission is limited to students with fewer than 24 hours of college credit from Missouri Western, including those in progress.
+Furthermore, this course is not open to students with credit for or currently enrolled in COL 151.